← Articles

 I²C uses two specific lines for communication:

-- SCL (Serial Clock): The line used to synchronize data transfer with a clock pulse.
+• SCL (serial clock): the line used to synchronise data transfer with a clock pulse.

 Unlike SPI, which requires a “Select” pin for every device, I²C uses unique 7-bit addresses to identify which device the microcontroller is talking to.

-If you have two identical sensors (e.g., two BME280s), they likely share the same default I2C
+If you have two identical sensors (e.g. two BME280s), they likely share the same default I²C address (usually 0x76 or 0x77).
+If they both try to talk at once, the data will collide.

 Most I²C modules have an ADR or A0 pin.
 Connecting this pin to GND or VCC will toggle the last bit of the address, allowing you to have at least two of the same device on a single bus.